Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 The response will contain full transaction and receipt details.
 For more

-information, see Requesting a Check Transaction Status.
+information, see Check Transaction Status.

-If the request is unsuccessful, you will receive an error response with details.
+When the request is unsuccessful, you will receive an error response with details.

 {